run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 You should see a Jupyter notebook.

-## Ingress, Step by Step Walk-through
+## Ingress, Step by Step Quickstart

 __Note:__ Ingress must be set up by your administrator prior to usage.
 For more information see:  [Exposing Ports from Researcher Containers Using Ingress](../../Administrator/Cluster-Setup/allow-external-access-to-containers.md)